Silo isn’t really a word we use in everyday life, in fact it is probably one of those corporate terms that people dislike using in meetings.

 At this point you are probably thinking, well this all sounds great but realistically I can’t get all of these different people or departments to give up their time to help me do my job.

-If you feel strongly enough that collaboration from a particular isolated team would benefit the project outcomes and their team in some way, then speak to them about it.
+Each project will be different and it is important to understand where collaboration really needs to be inclusive across several areas or just a few.
+If you are unsure, try speaking to others to get an idea of scope.If you feel strongly enough that collaboration from a particular isolated team would benefit the project outcomes and their team in some way, then speak to them about it.
 Chances are, they will be flattered that you are asking for their help and grateful that you have their interests at heart.

-If we approach these issues head-on we can avoid extensive mop-up projects, surprising people with work they never saw coming and giving isolated teams a feeling of disillusion when it comes to content marketing.
+Without adopting a collaborative and holistic approach, at best you will miss out on some great ideas.
+At worst, you will end up with content that is not fit for purpose.If we approach these issues head-on we can avoid extensive mop-up projects, surprising people with work they never saw coming and giving isolated teams a feeling of disillusion when it comes to content marketing.

 The challenge is to take steps to understand the silos within your company, or that affect your projects.
 Never stop striving to encourage an open and inclusive approach to content strategy and production.

 Kym is having fun working remotely on SEO and content at Jungle Scout.
 She’s passionate about content strategy, research and effective workflow.